aryankamble773-svg/finance-projects/README.md

 **Companies tracked:** Ubiquiti, Nauticus Robotics, IBM, Lithium Americas, Palantir, Meta, Microsoft, Joby Aviation, Rigetti Computing, AeroVironment, Redwire

-**Tech used:**
+**Tech used:** `yfinance`, `pandas`, `matplotlib`
-- `yfinance` — live market data
-- `pandas` — data processing
-- `matplotlib` — visualization

-**Skills demonstrated:**
+**Skills demonstrated:** API integration, data analysis, financial metrics, data visualization
-- API integration
-- Data analysis
-- Financial metrics calculation (% change)
-- Data visualization

 ---

+## 💰 Project 2: Bond Yield Calculator (YTM & Duration)

+A Python tool that calculates **Yield to Maturity (YTM)** and **Macaulay Duration** for a coupon-paying bond, given its face value, coupon rate, market price, and time to maturity.
+Uses numerical root-finding to solve for YTM based on actual bond pricing theory.

+**Example output:** For a ₹1,00,000 bond with a 9.20% coupon trading at ₹98,500 with 5 years to maturity, the tool calculates a YTM of 9.58% and a Macaulay Duration of 4.11 years — correctly reflecting that bonds trading at a discount have YTM higher than their coupon rate.

+**Tech used:** `numpy`, `scipy`

+**Skills demonstrated:** Fixed income analytics, numerical methods, financial modeling — built on real concepts applied during a debt capital markets internship.

+---

-*More projects coming soon — bond yield calculator, portfolio tracker, stock screener.*
+*More projects coming soon — portfolio tracker, stock screener.*